Every month, from September through June, we and other UU congregations focus on a specific theme.

 For more information, contact the Church Office.

-Transformed by Shared Ministry (In Person and Online)
+Stitch by Stitch (In Person and Online)

 Rev Julie Lombard and The Worship Team